The Play Streets scheme is aimed at letting children play out where they live in a safe, traffic-free place.

 It means that, for a short period of time, your street can be closed to through traffic, providing it’s not a main road, bus route or emergency vehicle route.

-You can hold a Play Streets event in your street this year between April and the end of October but you have to apply in advance.
+You can hold a Play Streets event in your street between April and the end of October but you have to apply in advance.

 Here’s some information that will be useful if you’re thinking of having your own event.

 What are the benefits of having a Play Streets event?